-There was once a merchant who was so rich that he could have paved a whole street with gold, and would even then have had enough left for a small alley.
+There was once a merchant who was so rich that he could have paved a whole street with gold, and even then we would enough left for a small alley.
 He did not do so; he knew the value of money better than to use it in this way.
-So clever was he that every shilling he put out brought him a crown, and so it continued as long as he lived.
+He was so clever that every bit of money he put out brought him five times the amount, and so it continued as long as he lived.

 His son inherited his wealth, and lived a merry life with it.
-He went to a masquerade every night, made kites out of five-pound notes, and threw pieces of gold into the sea instead of stones, making ducks and drakes of them.
+He went to a ball every night, made kites out of his bills, and threw pieces of gold into the sea instead of stones.

-In this manner he soon lost all his money.
-At last he had nothing left but a pair of slippers, an old dressing gown, and four shillings.
-And now all his companions deserted him.
-They would not walk with him in the streets, but one of them, who was very good-natured, sent him an old trunk with this message, “Pack up!”
+He soon lost all his money.
+At last he had nothing left but a pair of slippers, an old dressing gown, and four small coins.
+And now all his companions ignored him.
+They would not walk with him in the streets, but one of them, who was very generous, sent him an old trunk with the message, “Pack up!”

 “Yes,” he said, “it is all very well to say ‘pack up.'”
-But he had nothing left to pack, therefore he seated himself in the trunk.
+But he had nothing left to pack, therefore he took a seat in the trunk.

-It was a very wonderful trunk, for no sooner did any one press on the lock than the trunk could fly.
-He shut the lid and pressed the lock, when away flew the trunk up the chimney, with him in it, right up into the clouds.
-Whenever the bottom of the trunk cracked he was in a great fright, for if the trunk had fallen to pieces, he would have turned a tremendous somersault over the trees.
+It was a very wonderful trunk, for as soon as you pressed on the lock, the trunk would fly.
+He shut the lid and pressed the lock, then the trunk up flew up the chimney, right up into the clouds.
+Whenever the bottom of the trunk made a cracking sound, he was scared for if the trunk had fallen to pieces, he would have somersalted over the trees.
 However, he arrived safely in Turkey.
-He hid the trunk in a wood under some dry leaves and then went into the town.
-This he could do very well, for among the Turks people always go about in dressing gowns and slippers, just as he was.
+He hid the trunk in the woods under some dry leaves and then went into town.
+This he could do very well, because the people were in dressing gowns and slippers, just like he was.

 He happened to meet a nurse with a little child.
-“I say, you Turkish nurse,” cried he, “what castle is that near the town, with the windows placed so high?”
+“Hello nurse,” he said, “what is that castle near the town, with the windows placed so high?”

 “The Sultan’s daughter lives there,” she replied.
 “It has been prophesied that she will be very unhappy about a lover, and therefore no one is allowed to visit her unless the king and queen are present.”

-“But you must come on Saturday,” she said, “for then my parents will take tea with me.
-They will be very proud when they find that I am going to marry a Turkish angel.
-But you must think of some very pretty stories to tell them, for they like to hear stories better than anything.
+“But you must come on Saturday,” she said, “for my parents plan tea with me.
+They will be very proud when they find out I will marry a Turkish angel.
+But you must think of some very pretty stories to tell them, for they like to hear stories more than anything.
 My mother prefers one that is deep and moral, but my father likes something funny, to make him laugh.”

-“Very well,” he replied, “I shall bring you no other marriage portion than a story”; and so they parted.
-But the princess gave him a sword studded with gold coins, and these he could make useful.
+“Very well,” he replied, “I shall bring you nothing other than a story”; and so he left.
+But the princess gave him a sword studded with gold coins, he knew he could use it.

-He flew away to the town and bought a new dressing gown, and afterwards returned to the wood, where he composed a story so as to be ready by Saturday; and that was no easy matter.
+He flew back to the town and bought a new dressing gown, and afterwards returned to the woods, where he wrote a story so he could be ready by Saturday; and that was not easy.
 It was ready, however, when he went to see the princess on Saturday.
-The king and queen and the whole court were at tea with the princess, and he was received with great politeness.
+The king and queen and the whole court were at tea with the princess, and he was received politely.

-“Will you tell us a story?” said the queen; “one that is instructive and full of learning.”
+“Will you tell us a story?” said the queen; “one that instructs and is full of learning.”

 “Yes, but with something in it to laugh at,” said the king.

-“Certainly,” he replied, and commenced at once, asking them to listen attentively.
+“Certainly,” he replied, and started at once, asking them to listen carefully.

-“There was once a bundle of matches that were exceedingly proud of their high descent.
-Their genealogical tree—that is, a great pine tree from which they had been cut—was at one time a large old tree in the wood.
+“There was once a bundle of matches that were exceedingly proud of their history.
+Their tree—that is, a great pine tree from which they had been cut—was once a large old tree in the wood.
 The matches now lay between a tinder box and an old iron saucepan and were talking about their youthful days.
 ‘Ah! then we grew on the green boughs,’ said they, ‘and every morning and evening we were fed with diamond drops of dew.
-Whenever the sun shone we felt his warm rays, and the little birds would relate stories to us in their songs.
-We knew that we were rich, for the other trees only wore their green dresses in summer, while our family were able to array themselves in green, summer and winter.
+Whenever the sun shone we felt his warm rays, and the little birds would tell stories to us in their songs.
+We knew that we were rich, for the other trees only wore their green dresses in summer, while our family were able to wear green in summer and winter.
 But the woodcutter came like a great disaster, and our family fell under the ax.
-The head of the house obtained a situation as mainmast in a very fine ship and can sail round the world whenever he will.
-Other branches of the family were taken to different places, and our own office now is to kindle a light for common people.
-This is how such highborn people as we came to be in a kitchen.’
+The head of the house became the mast in a very fine ship and can sail around the world.
+Other branches of the family were taken to different places, and we are now used to kindle a light for common people.
+This is how we came to be in a kitchen.’

 “‘Mine has been a very different fate,’ said the iron pot, which stood by the matches.
 ‘From my first entrance into the world I have been used to cooking and scouring.
-I am the first in this house when anything solid or useful is required.
-My only pleasure is to be made clean and shining after dinner and to sit in my place and have a little sensible conversation with my neighbors.
-All of us excepting the water bucket, which is sometimes taken into the courtyard, live here together within these four walls.
+I am the first thing used in the house when something solid or useful is required.
+My only task is to be clean and shining after dinner and to sit in my place and have a little sensible conversation with my neighbors.
+All of us except the water bucket, which is sometimes taken into the courtyard, live here together within these four walls.
 We get our news from the market basket, but it sometimes tells us very unpleasant things about the people and the government.
-Yes, and one day an old pot was so alarmed that it fell down and was broken in pieces.’
+Yes, and one day an old pot was so alarmed that it fell down and broke in pieces.’

 “‘You are talking too much,’ said the tinder box; and the steel struck against the flint till some sparks flew out, crying, ‘We want a merry evening, don’t we?’

 “‘Yes, of course,’ said the matches.
-‘Let us talk about those who are the highest born.’
+‘Let us talk about those who are from the highest family.’

-“‘No, I don’t like to be always talking of what we are,’ remarked the saucepan.
-‘Let us think of some other amusement; I will begin.
+“‘No, I don’t like to be always talking of what we are,’ said the saucepan.
+‘Let us think of some other story; I will begin.
 We will tell something that has happened to ourselves; that will be very easy, and interesting as well.
 On the Baltic Sea, near the Danish shore—’

 “‘Yes.
-Well, in my youth I lived in a quiet family where the furniture was polished, the floors scoured, and clean curtains put up, every fortnight.’
+Well, in my youth I lived in a quiet family where the furniture was polished, the floors cleaned, and clean curtains put up, every four weeks.’

 “‘What an interesting way you have of relating a story,’ said the carpet broom.
-‘It is easy to perceive that you have been a great deal in society, something so pure runs through what you say.’
+‘It is easy to perceive that you have been in society a great deal a great deal as something so pure runs through what you say.’

-“‘That is quite true,’ said the water bucket; and it made a spring with joy and splashed some water on the floor.
+“‘That is quite true,’ said the water bucket; and it jumped with with joy and splashed some water on the floor.

 “Then the saucepan went on with its story, and the end was as good as the beginning.

 “The plates rattled with pleasure, and the carpet broom brought some green parsley out of the dust hole and crowned the saucepan.
-It knew this would vex the others, but it thought, ‘If I crown him to-day, he will crown me to-morrow.’
+It knew this would annoy the others, but it thought, ‘If I crown him today, he will crown me tomorrow.’

-“‘Now let us have a dance,’ said the fire tongs.
+“‘Now let us dance,’ said the fire tongs.
 Then how they danced and stuck one leg in the air!
 The chair cushion in the corner burst with laughter at the sight.

 “‘Shall I be crowned now?’ asked the fire tongs.
 So the broom found another wreath for the tongs.

 “‘They are only common people after all,’ thought the matches.
 The tea urn was now asked to sing, but she said she had a cold and could not sing unless she felt boiling heat within.
-They all thought this was affectation; they also considered it affectation that she did not wish to sing except in the parlor, when on the table with the grand people.
+They all thought this was fake; they also considered it fake that she did not wish to sing except in the parlor, when on the table with the grand people.

-“In the window sat an old quill pen, with which the maid generally wrote.
+“In the window sat an old quill pen that the maid generally used.
 There was nothing remarkable about the pen, except that it had been dipped too deeply in the ink; but it was proud of that.

-“‘If the tea urn won’t sing,’ said the pen, ‘she needn’t.
+“‘If the tea urn won’t sing,’ said the pen, ‘she doesn’t need to.
 There’s a nightingale in a cage outside, that can sing.
-She has not been taught much, certainly, but we need not say anything this evening about that.’
+She has not been taught much, certainly, but we don’t need to say anything about that.’

-“‘I think it highly improper,’ said the teakettle, who was kitchen singer and half brother to the tea urn, ‘that a rich foreign bird should be listened to here.
+“‘I think its highly improper,’ said the teakettle, who was kitchen singer and half brother to the tea urn, ‘that a rich foreign bird be listened to here.
 Is it patriotic?
 Let the market basket decide what is right.’

-“‘I certainly am vexed,’ said the basket, ‘inwardly vexed, more than any one can imagine.
-Are we spending the evening properly?
+“‘I certainly am annoyed,’ said the basket, ‘inwardly annoyed, more than you can imagine.
+Are we spending the evening well?
 Would it not be more sensible to put the house in order?
 If each were in his own place, I would lead a game.
 This would be quite another thing.’

-“‘Let us act a play,’ said they all.
-At the same moment the door opened and the maid came in.
-Then not one stirred; they remained quite still, although there was not a single pot among them that had not a high opinion of himself and of what he could do if he chose.
+“‘Let us put on a play,’ said they all.
+At that moment the door opened and the maid came in.
+Then not one stirred; they remained quite still, although all of them thought highly of themselves and thought they could do what they chose.

 “‘Yes, if we had chosen,’ each of them thought, ‘we might have spent a very pleasant evening.’